hkaest/dbus-opendtu-DC-load/README.md

 The alarm is set with an communication error during a http post request and reset with each succesfully post request.

-Remember the alarm should be reset in the remote console in the "Motifications" menu.
+Remember the alarm should be reset in the remote console in the "Notifications" menu.

 ### SOC is read to to calculate a seasonal SOC min value to deactivate HM feeding to grid via stopping life signal